sgoemans/BeerExpertTutorial/README.md

 #####4) Create an index.html file

 As a starting point, the index.html file will contain a static webpage.
-Layout will be added in the next step by the use of CSS3.
+Layout using CSS3 will be added in the next step.

 ```
 <!DOCTYPE html>